 Overview Compare Flight Bus To Stay

-2 ways to get from Medellin to Cartagena
+2 ways to get from Medellin to Santa Marta

-Night buses are a great way to save money on accommodation, while catching some sleep at the same time.
+Night buses are a great way to save money on accommodation, whilst catching some sleep at the same time.
 Most buses are very comfortable and offer a number of facilities, usually having more space than a plane.
-However, this particular ride may be too long for some people as it takes over 13 hours from Medellin to Cartagena!
+However, this particular ride may be too long for some people because it is over 15 hours!

-Flying may be a more convenient option for those short on time, as it takes just over one hour as opposed to the 13 hours on the road.
+Flying may be a more convenient option for those short on time.
+It takes a little more than one hour versus the 15 hours on the road with the bus.
 However, transfers to and from airports may increase the total cost in case you are on a budget.

 In Colombia domestic flights are affordable and the price is often competitive with the bus rates.
-If you book some time in advance as well, the chances of finding a cheap flight significantly increase and can be equal or even cheaper than the bus fare.
+If you book some time in advance as well, the chances of finding a cheap flight significantly increase and can be equal or just a little above the bus fare.

-If you do choose to fly, consider including a carbon compensation fee to help reduce your impact on the environment.
+If you do choose to fly from Medellin to Santa Marta, consider including a carbon compensation fee to help reduce your impact on the environment.

-To get to Jose María Cordoba Airport from Medellin there are three main options available every day: taxi, Colectivo or bus.
+To get to Jose María Cordoba airport from Medellin city centre, there are three main options available every day: taxi, Colectivo or bus.

 Taxis have a flat rate of $17.50 (80,000 COP) and take about 30 minutes.
 They are the safest option if you are flying at night.